-The answer is Live Resin.
 By flash-freezing weed as soon as it’s harvested, all of the plant’s original flavour, aromas and active compounds are preserved in the process.
-That means that you’re going to be consuming a concentrate that has the flavor, aroma and effect of fresh cannabis.
+That means that you’re going to be consuming a concentrate that has the flavour, aroma and effect of fresh cannabis.

 Is Live Resin Better Than Distillate?

-If flavour, aroma and a more nuanced psychoactive high are things you look for in a concentrate, then Live Resin is the way to go.
+If flavour, aroma and a more nuanced psychoactive high are things you look for in a concentrate, then this concentrate is the way to go.

-Unlike distillate, Live Resin has all of its original plant compound still intact.
-There’s no purging of terpenes, flavonoids or other cannabinoids in Live Resin’s production process so you’ll be experiencing an overall tastier and more aromatic concentrate when compared to distillate.
+Unlike distillate, “living” Resin has all of its original plant compounds still intact.
+There’s no purging of terpenes, flavonoids or other cannabinoids in its production process so you’ll be experiencing an overall tastier and more aromatic concentrate when compared to distillate.